we2004/log-in-page/README.md

-# log-in-page
+# sign-up-page
-simple log in page using html and css
+simple sign up page using html and css